-The Company's Common Stock was quoted on the Over-the Counter Bulletin Board under the trading symbol "NFBH" from March 2001 until May 6, 2008.
+The Company's Common Stock has been quoted on the Over-the Counter Bulletin Board ("OTCBB") under the trading symbol "NFBH" since March of 2001.
 On September 29, 2011, our name was changed from NetFabric Holdings, Inc. to Xcel Brands, Inc. and our stock symbol was changed from "NFBH" to "XELB".
-Our Common Stock has been quoted on the OTCQB tier of the OTC Markets under the ticker symbol "NFBH" from May 7, 2008 until March November 8, 2011 and under the ticker symbol "XELB" since November 9, 2011.
+Our Common Stock has been quoted on the OTC Markets under the ticker symbol "NFBH" since May 7, 2008 and under the ticker symbol "XELB" since November 9, 2011.